nateforsyth/nateforsyth.github.io/_posts/2019-02-25-addicted-to-sourcetree.md

 ## Well have ya, punk?

 I'd never heard of [SourceTree](https://www.sourcetreeapp.com/) or [Atlassian](https://www.atlassian.com/company) before, but my world was about to change.
-I'm a visual and kinesthetic learner, and being able to visualise a concept assists me greatly in understanding a concept.
+I'm a visual and kinesthetic learner, and being able to visualise a concept assists me greatly in understanding that particular concept.

 Seeing the structure of all of the branches, when and where they merged, the differences between them, and having the ability to switch between different versions of the code base on the fly was eye opening, and something I'd never experienced before.

 ## This is where my deeper understanding of Git began to manifest

-I began to look into the MinGW bash Terminal within SourceTree, as well as the [Atlassian documentation](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html) on the same topic to get an understanding of the underlying CLI and how everything fitted together.
+I began to look into the MinGW bash Terminal within SourceTree, as well as the [Atlassian documentation](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html) on the same topic to get an understanding of the underlying CLI and how everything fit together.

-I ensured that I could invoke any of the repository manipulation tasks that I was doing with the GUI within the CLI.
+I ensured that I could invoke any of the repository manipulation tasks that I was doing with the GUI, within the CLI.

 I even began to push the use of Git onto my class-mates.